palashmon/LearnES6/README.md

  - Completed Module #12 - Code Quality with ESLint
  - Today learnt about JavaScript modules and WebPack 2 tooling setup

+### Day 13: 26 May 2017
+**Thoughts:**
+ - Learnt about creating our own JavaScript modules and importing/exporting them
+ - Also, looked into [export statement](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/export) and various syntax.

+ ### Day 14: 26 May 2017